secondlife/viewer/doc/testplans/pbr_terrain_composition.md

 - The default textures/materials
     - For textures, this is the default terrain texture set
-    - For materials, this is blank/null, but this is subject to change
+    - For materials, this is all blank materials, but this is subject to change
 - The previously applied texture/material set
     - History is available on a best-effort basis only.
 In particular, the history does not persist on viewer restart.